Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M02L04_Creating_Relationships.md

 might pick up where you left off and you will not need to login again.
 In that case you can skip ahead to exercise two and resume.

-### Task 1 – Connect to the Power platform administration portal
+### Task 1 – Connect to the Power Platform administration portal

 1. On Virtual machine MB200-Dynamics_Lab, sign in as Admin with the password Pa55w.rd if you are not already logged in.